Lease Accounting Agent

 Infrastructure Contribution

-The Lease Accounting Agent demonstrates the pattern for asset-accounting agents with high-volume contract portfolios: the contract extraction LLM infrastructure is reused by the Revenue Recognition Agent (IFRS 15 / ASC 606 contract analysis), the Contract Compliance Agent, and the Tax Provision Agent (uncertain tax position contract analysis).
-The amortisation schedule and effective interest method engine is a reusable pattern for all agents requiring present value calculation including the Revenue Recognition Agent (significant financing component) and the Provisions Agent (long-term provision discounting).
-The CPI index remeasurement logic is the pattern for all inflation-indexed financial measurements.
-The contract modification logic (separate vs remeasurement, change detection, recalculation) is the pattern for all agents that must react to contract changes.
-Builds Decision Logging and Audit Trail used by the Decision Layer for traceability and challengeability of every decision.
-Cross-feed to: SOX-Compliance Agent (with PCAOB AS 2201 + AS 2401 evidence), Tax Provision Agent (with deferred tax lease-timing differences for ASC 740 + IAS 12), Statutory Reporting Agent (with lease disclosures for Form 10-K + 10-Q + UK statutory accounts + EU annual filings), Investor Relations Agent (with lease portfolio analytics and remaining lease commitments for analyst Q&A), and Anti-Fraud Agent (with lease completeness procurement-to-balance reconciliation signals).
-Consumes from: Contract Lifecycle Management Agent (with executed lease contracts plus modifications plus side letters plus renewal exercises), Procurement Agent (with purchase orders and supplier contracts for lease completeness), Treasury Agent (with corporate bond yield curves and swap rates for IBR derivation), Real Estate Management Agent (with property portfolio data and market rent benchmarks), and Asset Lifecycle Agent (with end-of-lease return logistics and dismantling cost estimates).
+The Lease Accounting Agent sets the pattern for asset-accounting agents with high-volume contract portfolios.
+Its contract extraction LLM infrastructure is reused by the Revenue Recognition Agent (IFRS 15 and ASC 606 contract analysis), the Contract Compliance Agent and the Tax Provision Agent (uncertain tax position contract analysis).
+The amortisation schedule and effective interest method engine is a reusable pattern for any agent requiring present value calculation, including the Revenue Recognition Agent (significant financing component) and the Provisions Agent (long-term provision discounting).
+The CPI index remeasurement logic is the pattern for all inflation-indexed financial measurements, and the contract modification logic (separate versus remeasurement, change detection and recalculation) is the pattern for any agent that must react to contract changes.
+The agent builds the Decision Logging and Audit Trail that the Decision Layer uses for traceability and challengeability of every decision.
+It cross-feeds the SOX-Compliance Agent (PCAOB AS 2201 and AS 2401 evidence), the Tax Provision Agent (deferred tax lease-timing differences for ASC 740 and IAS 12), the Statutory Reporting Agent (lease disclosures for Form 10-K and 10-Q, UK statutory accounts and EU annual filings), the Investor Relations Agent (lease portfolio analytics and remaining lease commitments for analyst Q&A) and the Anti-Fraud Agent (lease completeness procurement-to-balance reconciliation signals).
+It consumes from the Contract Lifecycle Management Agent (executed lease contracts, modifications, side letters and renewal exercises), the Procurement Agent (purchase orders and supplier contracts for lease completeness), the Treasury Agent (corporate bond yield curves and swap rates for IBR derivation), the Real Estate Management Agent (property portfolio data and market rent benchmarks) and the Asset Lifecycle Agent (end-of-lease return logistics and dismantling cost estimates).

 What this assessment contains: 9 slides for your leadership team